-The KION Group’s market position and business performance depend to a large extent on its ability to remain a leading provider of technology.
+The KION Group’s market position and business performance depend to a large extent on its ability to build on its leading technological position in respect of individual products and system solutions in order to become the leading supplier of automated supply chain solutions and mobile automation solutions.
 This requires the Group to continually develop products that meet customer expectations and comply with changing regulatory and technological requirements.
-To this end, the KION Group must anticipate customers’ needs and changing market conditions and has to quickly bring new products to market.
+To this end, the KION Group must anticipate customers’ needs and changing market conditions – including the growing use of digital technologies in value chains – and has to quickly bring new products to market.
 If the Company does not succeed in doing this, its technological and competitive position could be compromised in the long term.

 The risk of supply bottlenecks – for example in the event of a shortage of raw materials or financial difficulties at core suppliers – cannot be ruled out in future.
 The KION Group mitigates this risk through appropriate diversification of its supplier structure in the context of a global procurement organisation.
 In addition, the supplier development department, which focuses on improving suppliers’ production processes, helps suppliers to ensure that their processes are cost-efficient and offer excellent quality.

 Price changes present another procurement-related risk.
-In 2016, around 25 per cent of the cost of materials for new trucks was directly influenced by changes in commodity prices (2015: 25.8 per cent).
+In 2017, around 25 per cent of the cost of materials for new trucks was directly influenced by changes in commodity prices (2016: around 25 per cent).
 Moreover, conditions in the commodity markets typically affect component prices after a delay of three to six months.
 The KION Group endeavours to pass on price increases to customers but cannot always do so entirely due to market pressures.